nickarms/100-days-of-code/r1-log.md

 ### R1D69
 Still messing around with trying to get the twitter link to play nice with JQuery and only show it conditionally.
 Trickier than I thought and also got distracted by motorcycles for a little while :) https://twitter.com/sirnixalot/status/976710908331229184

+### R1D70
+This twitter integration sucks and I am not understanding the fundamentals.
+Super annoying!
+But hey, only 30 more days to go - woo hoo! https://twitter.com/sirnixalot/status/977046872572358656